kodtld/Markov-s-Letters/documentation/testing.md

 - Searching for the frequency of a specific word
 - Searching for the followers of a specific word
 - Searching for the frequencies of following words

+## Markov
+The basic functionalities tested are as follows:
+- Testing that generating a one-state sentence returns a sentence of valid length
+- Testing that generating a one-state sentence with given starting word generates a valid sentence
+- Testing that generating a two-state sentence returns a sentence of valid length

+### Basic functionality

 ## Run tests
 ### Unittests